radiantearth/stac-spec/item-spec/item-spec.md

 #### Relative vs Absolute links

 Currently, the JSON schema for links does not require them to be formatted as URIs, to allow implementors to provide relative links.
-In general, Catalog APIs should aim to provide absolute links whenever possible.
-Static Catalogs are potentially more portable if they incorporate only relative links, so that every link doesn't need to be rewritten when the data is copied.
-Additional recommendations for particular `rel` types are given in the `rel` type description.
+For a full discussion of the situations where each are recommended see [this section](../best-practices.md#use-of-links) of the STAC best practices.

 #### Relation types